Gwan-Siu/gwansiu.github.io/_posts/2018-06-18-Naives-Bayes-Logistic-Regression.md

 #### 2.3.1 Two Classes
 #### 2.3.2 Multi Classes

-## 3.Summation of Relation Between Naives Classifier and Logistic Regression
+## 3. Summation of Relation Between Naives Classifier and Logistic Regression

 Logistic Regression is discriminative learning algorithm, which directly estimates the parameters of $P(Y\arrowvert X)$, whereas Naive Bayes is genertive learning algortihm, which models posterior distribution $P(Y\arrowvert X)$ by the Bayes rule, in other words, it directly estimates parameters for $P(Y)$ and $P(X\arrowvert Y)$.